gitvignesh/DailyDoseOfCode/README.md

 # DailyDoseOfCode-1
-This a repository to track my learning progress putting in one hour a day for 90 days on improving my programming skills.
+This a repository to track my learning progress putting in 1-2 hours a day.

 ### Day 0
 Learned about git, github and usage of git in android studio.
-Created this repostory and decided to implment learning in public concept.
+Created this repostory and decided to try learning in public concept.

 ## Week 1